Sagid28/Online_Courses/README.md

   -- Deploying a trained model using SageMaker

+- **MLOps Platforms: Amazon SageMaker and Azure ML**:

+   **Key Skills Acquired:**

+    -- Exploring data engineering with AWS technology.

+    -- Gaining fundamental data science skills within the AWS ecosystem.

+    -- Learning about machine learning models and their implementation on AWS.

+    -- Understanding MLOps and deploying machine learning models in production using AWS.

 - **Python 3 Programming Specialization**: Mastery of Python, the language at the heart of AI and data manipulation, has become an integral part of my skill set.

 - **Mathematics for Machine Learning Specialization**: Strengthening my mathematical foundation has enabled me to comprehend and develop sophisticated algorithms with confidence.